-ATTACHMENT VII-4 DETECTION/COMPLIANCE MONITORING PROTOCOL
+ATTACHMENT VII-4 DETECTION AND COMPLIANCE MONITORING PROTOCOL

-EXPLANATION OF DECISION CRITERIA AND ACTIONS UNDER DETECTION / COMPLIANCE PROTOCOL ITEM EXPLANATION Semi-annual monitoring, sampling, and analysis The routine schedule for detection monitoring is to be followed, except under conditions noted below: Report all gas- chromatograph/mass spectrometry (-GC/MS) and practical quantitation limit (PQL) values for each well and blanks.
-CHGM The Permittee shall follow the permit schedule for reporting of detection monitoring data and shall report the data as defined in Attachment VII-3, Table 1 and ConditionModule VII Condition .
+ITEM EXPLANATION Semi-annual monitoring, sampling, and analysis The routine schedule for detection monitoring is to be followed, except under conditions noted below: Report all gas- chromatograph/mass spectrometry (GC/MS) and practical quantitation limit (PQL) values for each well and blanks.
+CHGM shall follow the permit schedule for reporting of detection monitoring data and shall report the data as defined in Attachment VII-3, Table 1 and Module VII Condition.
 E.1. of the permit.
-CHGM The Permittee shall also report results for field, trip, and laboratory blanks run for the current sampling period Report all tentative J values (as defined in Module VII Condition D.5.c) and inorganic data to the Director.
-CHGMThe Permittee shall also report tentative values for all detection monitoring compounds (less than the Laboratory PQL/LOQ and identified with a "J") and required inorganic and indicator monitoring parameters as defined in ModuleCondition VII Condition - D. 5.a.iv. of this Permit.
+CHGM shall also report results for field, trip, and laboratory blanks run for the current sampling period Report all tentative J values (as defined in Module VII Condition D.5.c) and inorganic data to the Director.
+CHGM shall also report tentative values for all detection monitoring compounds (less than the Laboratory PQL/LOQ and identified with a "J") and required inorganic and indicator monitoring parameters as defined in Module VII Condition D.5.a.iv. of this Permit.
 Are any values reportable?
-CHGM The Permittee shall report for each well all those reportable detection monitoring values defined in ModuleCondition VII Condition .
-D5biii. which are equal to or exceed the laboratory detection limit Is there a pattern with other wells?
-The Permittee After reviewing the data, CHGM may determine that a common source of sampling or analytical contamination resulted in unexpected occurrences.
+CHGM shall report for each well all those reportable detection monitoring values defined in Module VII Condition D.5.b.iii. which are equal to or exceed the laboratory detection limit Is there a pattern with other wells?
+After reviewing the data, CHGM may determine that a common source of sampling or analytical contamination resulted in unexpected occurrences.
 This may be demonstrated by showing comparable levels of concentration of contaminants in background wells with a waste management area monitoring system, or prevalence of the compound in other unrelated waste management area monitoring wells.
+Can the source be identified?
+CHGM may use independent evidence to establish that the source of common contamination was attributable to specific sampling or analytical sources.

-EXPLANATION OF DECISION CRITERIA AND ACTIONS UNDER DETECTION / COMPLIANCE PROTOCOL ITEM EXPLANATION Can the source be identified?
-CHGMThe Permittee may use establish via independent evidence to establish that the source of common contamination was attributable to specific sampling or analytical sources.
-Need to resample?
-At the discretion of the Director, tCHGMhe Permittee may be required to resample the GC/MS fraction showing detectable values for all positive wells.
+ITEM EXPLANATION Need to resample?
+At the discretion of the Director, CHGM may be required to resample the GC/MS fraction showing detectable values for all positive wells.
 The Director shall also consider whether resampling may be necessary at wells where reportable values are found in monitoring wells and blanks or contamination from sampling or laboratory sources.
-Do the Are values $\rightarrow$ exceed the All reportable Class I compound values in downgradient critical level? monitoring wells shall be compared against critical level values in Attachment VII-3, Table 1 of this permit.
-Concentrations equal to or in excess of or exceeding these limits are considered significant at the critical level.
-For most compounds, this level is equal to the 40 CFR 264 Appendix IX POL, except where a specific value is given in the Attachment VII-3, Table 1.
-Are compound and concentrations CHGMThe Permittee may demonstrate that the similar to concentrations in the compounds occurring at a significant level were also found at comparable concentrations in field, trip, or blanks? laboratory blanks for the current round of sampling.
-Was a Source identified from CHGMThe Permittee may also demonstrate that detected compounds were observed in historical blank data or that sampling or the lab? a specific new source was discovered during the current round of sampling.
+Do the values exceed the critical level?
+All reportable Class I compound values in downgradient monitoring wells shall be compared against critical level values in Attachment VII-3, Table 1 of this permit.
+Concentrations equal to or exceeding these limits are considered significant at the critical level.
+For most compounds, this level is equal to the 40 CFR 264 Appendix IX PQL, except where a specific value is given in Attachment VII-3, Table 1.
+Are compound concentrations similar to concentrations in the blanks?
+CHGM may demonstrate that the compounds occurring at a significant level were also found at comparable concentrations in field, trip, or laboratory blanks for the current round of sampling.
+Was a source identified from sampling or the lab?
+CHGM may also demonstrate that detected compounds were observed in historical blank data or that a specific new source was discovered during the current round of sampling.
+Retest for compounds found at the critical level at those wells.
+CHGM shall resample within a month of notification by the laboratory for all compounds found at the critical level in those specific downgradient monitoring wells not excluded by the criteria above.
+Monitoring only need be for those compounds and those wells showing values above the critical level.